odradev/awesome-zero-knowledge/README.md

 * [What Is Proof of Knowledge?](https://blog.chain.link/proof-of-knowledge/) - article explaining what Proof of Knowledge is.
 * [Zero Knowledge 101](https://blog.pontem.network/zero-knowledge-101-fc7476e984c3), [201](https://blog.pontem.network/zero-knowledge-201-16864126768d) and [301](https://blog.pontem.network/zk-proofs-301-zksync-other-zkevm-b28641dc8565) - articles introducing ZK by Pontem Network from March 2023.
 * [Qredo 101s: Just What Exactly Is a Zero-Knowledge Proof?](https://www.qredo.com/blog/qredo-101s-just-what-exactly-is-a-zero-knowledge-proof?utm_source=zk-newsletter) - article by QredoTeam from March 2023.
+* [A guide to Zero Knowledge Proofs](https://medium.com/@lucafra92/a-guide-to-zero-knowledge-proofs-f2ff9e5959a8) - article by Luca Franceschini  from April 2023.

 ### Tutorials
 * [Zero Knowledge on Casper](https://odra.dev/blog/casper-zk-risc0) - implementing ZK on Casper using risc0.